cunla/fakeredis-py/docs/index.md

   type.

 - Redis makes guarantees about the order in which clients blocked on blocking commands are woken up.
-Fakeredis does not honour these guarantees.
+  Fakeredis does not honor these guarantees.

-- Where redis contains bugs, fakeredis generally does not try to provide exact bug-compatibility.
+- Where redis contains bugs, fakeredis generally does not try to provide exact bug compatibility.
   It's not practical for fakeredis to try to match the set of bugs in your specific version of redis.

-- There are a number of cases where the behaviour of redis is undefined, such as the order of elements returned by set and hash commands.
+- There are a number of cases where the behavior of redis is undefined, such as the order of elements returned by set and hash commands.
 Fakeredis will generally not produce the same results, and in Python versions before 3.6 may produce different results each time the process is re-run.